EPYC 4364P vs Xeon Platinum 8260M

 So, is EPYC 4364P better than Xeon Platinum 8260M?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, EPYC 4364P is ahead with a 33.2% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Xeon Platinum 8260M pulls ahead with 45.2% better Cinebench R23 multi-core.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon Platinum 8260M is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon Platinum 8260M is the stronger fit.
 You are getting 45.2% better Cinebench R23 multi-core, backed by 24 cores and 48 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-EPYC 4364P is the smarter buy today.
-EPYC 4364P is $7,306 cheaper on MSRP at $399 MSRP versus $7,705 MSRP, and it gives you a 33.2% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Xeon Platinum 8260M is still stronger for heavier multi-core work with 45.2% better Cinebench R23 multi-core.
-It is also 1845.0% better value on MSRP (85.8 vs 4.4 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+EPYC 4364P is the better buy right now.
+EPYC 4364P comes in $7,306 cheaper on MSRP at $399 MSRP versus $7,705 MSRP, and it still gives you a 33.2% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Xeon Platinum 8260M is still stronger for heavier multi-core work with 45.2% better Cinebench R23 multi-core.
+It is also 1845.0% better value on MSRP (85.8 vs 4.4 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?